DAC: Detector-Agnostic Spatial Covariances for Deep Local Features: Method

 Due to the linearity of expectation and the independence of observations, $\E{\bd_j^\top\bd_k}=\bzero,~\forall j\neq k$.
 Thereby

 Since derivatives of Eq. \ref{eq:scores} are applied on our deterministic model, they can go out of the expectation, and evaluating them on $\hat{\bt}_i=\bzero$ lead to

-Lastly, $\left.\E{(\bS(\bx_j) - \bS(\bx_j+\bt_i))^2}\right|_{\hat{\bt}_i} = \E{\eps_i^2} = \sigma^2$ since $\E{\eps_i} = 0$, implying that our Fisher information matrix is
+Lastly, $\left.\E{(\rand{\bS}(\bx_j) - \bS(\bx_j+\bt_i))^2}\right|_{\hat{\bt}_i} = \E{\eps_i^2} = \sigma^2$ since $\E{\eps_i} = 0$, implying that our Fisher information matrix is

-at the MLE, thus matching the local structure tensor (Eq. \ref{eq:tensor}) up to a scale factor related to $\operatorname{Var}(\eps_i)=\sigma^2$, unknown \textit{a priori}.
-Recalling the CRLB (Eq. \ref{eq:crlb}), although achievable only asymptotically \cite{triggs2000bundle, hardle2007applied}, it motivates the definition $\bSigma_i\ceqq\bC_i^{-1}$ as an up-to-scale covariance matrix of each location $\bx_i$.
+at the MLE.
+It matches the local structure tensor (Eq. \ref{eq:tensor}) up to a scale factor $\operatorname{Var}(\eps_i)^{-1}=\sigma^{-2}$, unknown \emph{a priori}.
+Recalling the CRLB (Eq. \ref{eq:crlb}), although achievable only asymptotically \cite{triggs2000bundle, hardle2007applied}, it motivates $\bSigma_i\ceqq\bC_i^{-1}$ as an up-to-scale covariance matrix of each location $\bx_i$.